 Staff plans to implement a step-by-step analysis conducting additional data collection, monitoring and computer modeling to ensure the project concept is thoroughly evaluated.
 The recharge project will be implemented only if it is found to be safe for the water resources and beneficial for groundwater levels.

 Step 1: Desktop and modeling evaluation.
-Permit test well – mid 2017
+Permit test well – Complete

 Step 3: Begin recharge surface water test.
-Continue appropriate testing – late 2018
+Continue appropriate testing – mid 2019

 Step 4: Evaluate all testing results – 2020